petermazzocco/create-new-dappd/README.md

 - **Select the networks:** Choose the blockchain networks you want to support (e.g., mainnet, polygon, optimism, and more to come.).

 - **Template:** Select a template for your Dapp project.
 Available choices are:
+  - [CUSTOM]: RECOMMENDED.
+The simple basic template tht allows you to add any form of contract.

-  - [erc20]: Add yours or any other ERC20 compatible contract address and name, and it will autogenerate hooks based off the ABI and display token info initially.
+  - [ERC20]: Add yours or any other ERC20 compatible contract address and name, and it will autogenerate hooks based off the ABI and display token info initially.
-  - [erc721]: A simple minting page that is pre-configured to all you to mint your deployed ERC721 token.
+  - [ERC721]: A simple minting page that is pre-configured to all you to mint your deployed ERC721 token.
 Of Note: the functions of the template follow the OpenZeppelin standard.
-  - [starter]: The simple basic template tht allows you to add any form of contract.

 - **Project name:** Enter a name for your project.
 The name can only include letters, numbers, underscores, and hyphens.